cadithealth/pyramid_describe/README.rst

   Specifies the top-level URL to start the application inspection at.

-  TODO: this does not work.

-  WARNING: this does not work.

-  SERIOUSLY: this does not work, it only adds the specified path as a URL prefix... doh!
+  IMPORTANT: this is not currently implemented the way that it should be... the current workaround simply adds the specified path (and its descendants) to the `include` list.

 * ``{PREFIX}.include`` : list(regex-spec), default: null